serge-community/zing/docs/server/installation.rst

 Populating the Database
 -----------------------

-Before you run Pootle for the first time, you need to create the schema for the database and populate it with initial data.
+Before you run Zing for the first time, you need to create the schema for the database and populate it with initial data.
 This is done by executing the :djadmin:`migrate` and :djadmin:`initdb` management commands: